In the cold, pre-dawn hours, what farmer crawling out of bed doesn't wish he could just press a button and have some electronic machine milk the cows?

 Andy Stone, who milks 180 cows at a farm outside of Boonsboro in Washington County, remembers when his dad would get up at 4 a.m. to feed and milk a much smaller herd.
 Today, Andy lets a computer do the feeding.

 Each cow has a 3-by-6-inch plastic plate containing magnetic tapes hanging from a collar around its neck.
 As the cow moves into any of the eight feeder stalls and leans its head into the feed bowl, the plate swings forward and touches a computer tape on the feeder.

 The computer tape reads the cow's identification number, and dispenses a portion of the animal's prescribed daily allocation into a feed trough.

 "And the cows can't outsmart it," Mr. Stone said.
 It will pick up any attempt on the cow's part to move to another feeder in hopes of getting an extra helping.

 The new equipment doesn't come cheap.
-The computerized feeder costs about as much as two new pickup trucks.
 The mixer carried a price tag of $19,000.
 And Mr. Stone has another $50,000 invested in the computerized milking parlor.

 He joked that he's still trying to figure out how to pay for the new technology.
 Turning serious, he said, "The computer can make the whole farm more profitable because it takes a lot of the guessing out of farming."

-By determining the right amount of food for each cow, the farm doesn't waste money by overfeeding or lose milk production by underfeeding.
+By determining the right amount of food per cow, the farm doesn't waste money by overfeeding or lose milk production by underfeeding.

 Keeping track of milk prices, along with prices for corn, wheat, hogs, chickens and other commodities, is as important to a farm's success as production figures.